Nada Obrić: Early life and career

 Born in Zvornik, she was an excellent gymnast and in competitions won as the best gymnast in the state of Bosnia in Yugoslavia.
 Afterwards, she went to university in Sarajevo, and finished a degree in law.
 As she was studying, she was offered a label by Jugoton and began to produce singles with the record company.
 She then worked in the council within Sarajevo, whilst maintaining a part-time singing career.

 After 17 years of working in the council, she quit her job and became a singer full-time.
-Over her singing career, he released many Yugoslav hits including 'Dugo te dugo očekujem', '700 dana bolujem', 'Čuvaj me', 'Bolna ti ležim', 'Žašto se nismo ranije sreli', and 'Gdje si'.
+Over her singing career, she released many Yugoslav hits including 'Dugo te dugo očekujem', '700 dana bolujem', 'Čuvaj me', 'Bolna ti ležim', 'Žašto se nismo ranije sreli', and 'Gdje si'.